CoherentLogic/lorikeem/README.md

 LorikeeM MUMPS Developer Tools for Emacs

 This major mode for emacs provides basic syntax highlighting for MUMPS.
-It supports most features of Fidelity GT.M.
+It supports most features of YottaDB and Fidelity GT.M.

 ### License